raphael-group/SBMClone/README.md

 0 0 1 0
 ```

 The SBMClone script infers the size of the matrix from the input data.
-The SBMClone script infers the size of the matrix from the input data.

 The inference method is random, so by default SBMClone uses a random-number-generator seed of 0 to ensure that results are reproducible.
 This seed can be modified using the `-s` or `--seed` options.